Filtering and Boosting

 • array – ordered collection of values.

-Except for set and aray types, all of the types include special value of null, which, again, corresponds to the fact that null is an allowed and also default value for the item / user property values in the API.
+Except for set and array types, all of the types include special value of null, which, again, corresponds to the fact that null is an allowed and also default value for the item / user property values in the API.

 Numbers